facebookresearch/hydra/website/docs/advanced/instantiate_objects/overview.md

 `_convert_` parameter.
 Supported values are:

 - `"none"` : Default behavior, Use OmegaConf containers
-- `"partial"` : Convert OmegaConf containers to dict and list, except Structured Configs.
+- `"partial"` : Convert OmegaConf containers to dict and list, except Structured Configs, which remain as DictConfig instances.
+- `"object"` : Convert OmegaConf containers to dict and list, except Structured Configs, which are converted to instances of the backing dataclass / attr class using `OmegaConf.to_object`.
 - `"all"` : Convert everything to primitive containers

 The conversion strategy applies recursively to all subconfigs of the instantiation target.